kcsongor/kcsongor.github.io/_posts/2017-09-25-purescript-safe-printf.md

 corresponding to the string `%d foo`.

-Kind-polymorphism is not supported by the current version (0.12) of PureScript, so we can't define a parametric type-level list once and for all - we need a new one for each type we want to store in lists.
+Kind-polymorphism is not supported by the current version (0.12) of PureScript, so we can't define a parametric type-level list once and for all -- we need a new one for each type we want to store in lists.
+With this, and some syntactic sugar, we would be able to write (as we can in Haskell today) `[D, "foo"]`.
 This limitation is likely to be removed in a future version of the compiler.
 {: .notice}

 With these building blocks defined, now we have a vocabulary for talking about